Suicide Risk and Prevention for Kentucky Nurses

 - Have a high degree of ambivalence

 Most people with suicidal ideation do not necessarily want to die; they just do not want to continue living in an intolerable situation or state of mind.
 This ambivalence is one of the most important tools for working with such persons.
-Almost everyone with suicidal thoughts is ambivalent about dying, leaning toward suicide at one moment in time, and then leaning toward living the next.
+Almost everyone with suicidal thoughts is ambivalent about dying, leaning toward suicide at one moment in time and then leaning toward living the next.
 The healthcare professional can use this ambivalence to help focus the person on the reasons why they should live.

-People who are at moderate risk:
+Patients who are at moderate risk:

 - Have current suicide ideation